AntonEmery/10UpCodeSamples/CodeSample-Angular2.md

 #### Angular 2 code sample
 This bug is one I worked through the other day in Angular 2.
 Unfortunately I can't show the entire code base, but I will lay out the problem here.
+This app creates websites with dynamic content.
+Part of the structure is hard coded into Angular,
 #### Component File
 ```
 import { Component, OnInit } from '@angular/core';